Topic Areas: Speech Sound Disorders in Children

 Content Area: Speech-Language Pathology

-Proposals appropriate for submission to this topic area include those that focus on the etiologies, characteristics, prevention, assessment, and intervention of speech sound disorders in children with normal hearing.
-Interprofessional education, practice, and/or research that addresses the implementation of interprofessional competencies within curricular or practice models or the evaluation of collaborative care outcomes specific to speech sound disorders should also be included in this topic area.
-Additionally, considerations for multilingual/multicultural proposals as well as proposals addressing neurodiverse populations.
+Proposals appropriate for submission to this topic area include those that focus on the etiologies, characteristics, prevention, assessment, and intervention of speech sound development/disorders in children with typical hearing.
+Interprofessional education, practice, and/or research specific to speech sound disorders/development should also be included in this topic area along with proposals that include multilingual children.

 Research

-• Theoretical models of speech production and speech development in children with speech sound disorders with normal hearing.
+• Theoretical models of speech production and speech development in children with typical hearing

 • Genetic bases of speech sound disorders in children